microsoft/nanotune/docs/tuning/results_saving.rst

 Three classes work together to ensure tuning results are retained:
 `TuningResult`, `MeasurementHistory`, `MeasurementHistory`.
-They can be used to also save any results if desired.
+They can be used to also save any other, not tuning related, results if desired.

 TuningResult